How to Apply

 - GRE – The Department of Sociology and the UNC Graduate School accepts GRE test results through the GRE General Test at Home.
 In response to public health concerns, the GRE can be taken on your computer at home and monitored by a human proctor through ProctorU®.
 To learn more about the GRE General Test at Home, visit this page.

-- Statement of Purpose: Please provide a statement of purpose that describes your reasons for seeking a PhD in Sociology at UNC, your major intellectual interests and career goals, the sort of research and scholarship you hope to pursue, and the most important aspects in your background that have prepared you for graduate study in Sociology.
+- Statement of Purpose: Please provide a statement of purpose that describes your reasons for seeking a PhD in Sociology at UNC, your major intellectual interests and career goals, the sort of research and scholarship you hope to pursue, and life experiences that have prepared you for graduate study in Sociology.
 The statement should not be more than three pages (single-spaced) long.

 - Writing sample – Please provide a sole-authored article-length manuscript that demonstrates your ability to synthesize academic literatures, construct arguments, and evaluate evidence.
 We prefer an academic paper, research report, or thesis in Sociology or a related field.
 If you do not have an academic paper to submit, you may submit another substantial piece of professional writing.
 You may also submit a one or two supplementary writing samples, which may be co-authored.